aburdiss/angular-tour-of-heroes/README.md

 TypeScript has a "Non-Null assertion operator". https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html#non-null-assertion-operator This tells TypeScript that something isn't or couldn't be null, when TypeScript thinks that it could be.

+The Angular HTTPClient returns an RxJS Observable object.
+Using `HTTPClient.get()` returns what `fetch().then(resp => resp.json).then(data => /* Use the data */)` usually would, in a synchronous API without callbacks.
+If you want to catch errors, you can use `.pipe()` (from RxJS) on the after calling `HTTPClient.get()` to handle errors.

+## IMPORTANT:

+Although a component may delegate deleting or adding an element from the server, in Angular, that component is responsible for updating its own display as well.

+Observables by default don't do any action unless somethign subscribes.
+If you are deleting data from a server, your component has to subscribe from your service's delete method, even though your class can't really do anything with the empty observable it returns.
+But if your class doesn't subscribe, the observable method will not run.

+When iterating over an array of observables, it is convention to title the loop variable ending with a dollar sign. `*ngFor` cannot do anything with observables, so you need to pipe the variable to `async`

+You can subscribe to a subject just as you would an observable.